Thomas-Bastin/UNIX_Chat_Box_2021-2022/README.md

 1. Install the repository where you want.

-1. Open command shell into the repository and type "make first" if it's the first install, or type "make".
+1. Open command shell into the repository and type make to compile.

 1. Run Server.app, you can now run Client.app (6 max) or Admin.app(1 max)